Ayman El Ghobashy

-Ayman El Ghobashy (أيمن الغباشي; born 7 February 1996) is an Egyptian footballer who plays as a forward for Eastern Company.
+Ayman El Ghobashy (أيمن الغباشي; born 7 February 1996) is an Egyptian footballer who plays as a forward for Lincoln Red Imps.

 Career

 In 2016, El Ghobashy trained with Portuguese top flight side Benfica after winning the football reality television show "The Victorious".
 He started his career with Nogoom in the Egyptian second tier.
 In 2017, El Ghobashy was sent on loan to Gibraltarian club Gibraltar United, where he was paid with cryptocurrency.

 In 2019, El Ghobashy was sent on loan to Al Ittihad (Alexandria) in Egypt, where he made 11 appearances and scored 0 goals.
 On 23 September 2019, he debuted for Al Ittihad (Alexandria) during a 0–1 loss to Zamalek.